openworm/openworm_docs/docs/faq.md

 ### Do you all ever meet up somewhere physically?

-Subsets of us meet frequently, and there has been one meeting of the core OpenWorm team in [Paris in July 2014](http://blog.openworm.org/post/57193347335/community-updates-from-openworm-in-paris).
-We use Google+ hangout to meet face to face virtually every two weeks.
+Subsets of us meet frequently, and there have been two meetings of the core OpenWorm team, one in [Paris in July 2014](http://blog.openworm.org/post/57193347335/community-updates-from-openworm-in-paris), and a second in London in Fall of 2014.
+We use Google+ hangout to meet face to face on a regular basis in general meetings and in standing meetings of the subprojects.

 OpenWorm simulation and modeling
 --------------------------------